 MUB is the abbreviation of My Utility Bag.You will soon understand why this backpack is the best of its kind.

 I first discovered this backpack in 2013 when I was in Australia during my World Tour Outdoor Experience.
-As a blogger and outdoor athlete and world traveler this backpack appeared to me to be the one I truly needed.
+As a blogger, outdoor sport enthusiast and world traveler this backpack appeared to be the Only One I truly needed.
 Here is how this backpack is organized.

-These three compartments are the biggest strengths of this utility bag.
-These compartments allow you to perfectly separate your equipment regarding the different activities that will take part during your day.
-They offer a direct access to its content.
+These three compartments are the biggest strengths of this travel bag.
+They allow you to perfectly separate your equipment regarding the different activities that will take part during your journey.
+They offer a direct access to their contents.
 This ease of use was rewarded by a Red Dot design in 2014 a year after the first backpack appeared on the market: the OnlyOne.

 Main compartment: Clothing and bathroom Kit